kylebevans/kylebevans.github.io/_posts/2017-07-13-disaster-recovery-moving-vms-between-data-centers-without-changing-ip-addresses.md

 * Do not have any dependencies at all between Data Centers.
 Shared State = Shared Fate!
 * Use BGP to announce your IP Address blocks to your ISPs.
 * Dedicate specific IP blocks to specific Data Centers: DC1: 10.0.0.0/24; DC2: 10.0.1.0/24.
-* Announce a supernet of the two blocks from both Data Centers: 10.0.0.0/23
+* Announce an aggregate of the two blocks from both Data Centers: 10.0.0.0/23
 * In Internet Routing, the most specific routes are always selected, so as long as both DCs are online, the /23 route will never be used.
 * If one DC goes offline, the Internet will start using the /23 route and send traffic to the other DC.
 Caveat: BGP must go down at the offline Data Center.
 * Restore your VMs at the Data Center that is still online and service will be restored.